jmjamison/RHEL-kickstart-install/README.md

+# Learning to setup an RHLE\Kickstart build

+- make a couple of ks.cfg files using kickstart generator <https://access.redhat.com/labs/kickstartconfig/>
+- edit a version of sgurnick's kickstart file for the data archive

 # Vagrant Environment Build using Kickstart

 This describes a process for setting-up a local RHEL6 vagrant environment in macOS for testing Ansible using the following tools: